 There are small variations in the members looks.
 Hoshi has a white feather on his jacket.
 Joshua has a feather on his jacket and a brooch near his collar.
 Both of them have black shirts under their jackets, however, Hoshi has a long pussybow collar on his shirt.

 Vernon has a more standard black suit with a white shirt and black tie, but he also has a feather on his jacket.
 From what I can make out, everyone has two of the following; a feather, brooch, a regular silk tie, or pussybow collar.

 Shirts are either white (it looks like Jun, Vernon, and The8) or black (everyone else).
 And I’m very pleased with this look.
 It’s classy, mature, and they easily stand out in this white room they’re dancing in.
 I don’t have much to say hair or makeup wise other than Vernon’s blue/sliver hair suits him so well.
 I love the color on him.

 Look 2: Did You See My Waist?
 (Cummerbund)

 Getting back to the actual outfits in this scene.
 They kinda look like waiters at an Italian restaurant but I love it.
-Everything is well fitted and there’s some slight variations of shirt colors, but the color scheme is pleasing on the eyes.
+Everything is well-fitted and there are some slight variations of shirt colors, but the color scheme is pleasing on the eyes.

 Look 3: Individual Members